arashnm80/arashnm80.github.io/quotes.md

 > Soft as a leaf, strong as a trunk.

+> we suffer more in imagination than in reality.

 > death is the closest thing to peace.

 > Long-term games with long-term people.